 The Foundation will specify the identified purposes, orally or in writing, to the individual from whom personal information is being collected either at the time of collection or after collection but prior to use or disclosure.
 We will state the identified purposes in such a manner that an individual can reasonably understand how the information will be used or disclosed.

-The principle requires "knowledge and consent", and the Foundation will make a reasonable effort to ensure that individuals are aware of the purposes for which information the information is collected at the time of collection.
+Principle 3 requires “knowledge and consent”, and the Foundation will make a reasonable effort to ensure that individuals are aware of the purposes for which the information is collected at the time of collection.

 Individuals can give consent: